 Visit St. Mark’s Square

 Otherwise called Piazzo San Marco, the St. Mark’s Square is a standout amongst the most excellent square on the planet unquestionably a standout amongst the most beautiful attractions in Venice.
 The Mark’s Square is a heritage from the hundreds of years where Venice was known as an intense sea republic.
 You could climb the Campanile di San Marco and appreciate a stunning perspective over the entire city of Venice of maybe some impeccable espresso, incredible mixed drinks and scrumptious snacks.

 Source: Mikes Travel Guide

 Venice has a rich wellspring of history in its museums.
-In the event that you are an admirer of painting you would discover the Renaissance sketches hung underneath extravagantly cut roofs, this sight is so captivating.
+In the event that you are an admirer of painting, you would discover the Renaissance sketches hung underneath extravagantly cut roofs, this site is so captivating.
 Find an incredible assortment of arts and artefacts in the museums.
 Venice’s museums are for the most part situated in old palaces, so while you admire the beautiful architecture you also get to see many famous paintings by Italy’s best artists.
 Consider purchasing the Museum Pass that permits you a hitch-free access to up to 11 museums.